inbo/tutorials/content/tutorials/spatial_transform_crs_2/index.md

 it makes sense to designate the printed pipeline as *Best instantiable operation*.

-So the same information appears as when manually selecting and then printing, except for the number of ‘candidate operations found’:
+It follows that the same information appears when manually selecting and then printing, except for the number of ‘candidate operations found’:

 ``` r
 pipelines[1,]